-The success of an app's navigation scheme on TV devices is depends on how easy it is for a user to determine what user interface element is in focus on screen.
-If you do not provide clear indications of focused items (and therefore what item a user can take action on), they can quickly become frustrated and exit your app.
-For the same reason, it is important to always have an item in focus that a user can take action on immediately after your app starts, or any time it is idle.
+The success of an app's navigation scheme on TV devices depends on how easy it is for a user to determine what user interface element is in focus.
+If you do not provide a clear indication of the focused item, and therefore what item a user can take action on, they can quickly become frustrated and exit your app.
+For the same reason, it is important to always have an item in focus that a user can take action on immediately after your app starts or any time it is idle.

-Your app layout and implementation should use color, size, animation, or a combination of these attributes to help users easily determine what actions they can take next.
+In your app layout and implementation, use color, size, animation, or a combination of these attributes to help users easily determine what actions they can take next.
 Use a uniform scheme for indicating focus across your application.

 Android provides Drawable state list resources to implement highlights for focused and selected controls.
 The following code example demonstrates how to enable visual behavior for a button to indicate that a user has navigated to the control and then selected it:

 <!-- res/drawable/button.xml --> <?xml version="1.0" encoding="utf-8"?> <selector xmlns:android="http://schemas.android.com/apk/res/android"> <item android:state_pressed="true" android:drawable="@drawable/button_pressed" /> <!-- pressed --> <item android:state_focused="true" android:drawable="@drawable/button_focused" /> <!-- focused --> <item android:state_hovered="true" android:drawable="@drawable/button_focused" /> <!-- hovered --> <item android:drawable="@drawable/button_normal" /> <!-- default --> </selector>